 Harrisburg Senators Game Information

-TONIGHT'S GAME: The Senators and Akron RubberDucks (Cleveland Guardians) play game two of their six-game series today at FNB Field.
+TONIGHT'S GAME: The Senators and Akron RubberDucks (Cleveland Guardians) play game four of their six-game series today at Canal Park.
 The Senators and RubberDucks are meeting for the second time, the teams split their six-game series in Akron in April.
 They play one more series in mid-August at FNB Field.
-Overall Harrisburg is 35-40 and Akron is 38-38.
+Overall Harrisburg is 35-42 and Akron is 40-38.

-TONIGHT'S STARTING PITCHERS: Harrisburg sends RH Cole Henry 0-2, 11.36 to the hill against RH Tanner Burns who is 2-3, 3.47 ERA for Akron.
-Henry is making his third start for the Senators while Buns is making his 12th start and his 14th appearance for Akron.
+TONIGHT'S STARTING PITCHERS: Harrisburg sends LH Alex Troop 3-7, 4.93 ERA this season for the Senators.
+He's opposed by RH Jack Leftwich who is 4-4, 7.97 ERA for Akron.
+Troop is making his 15th start for the Senators this season and 32nd start over for the Sens while Leftwich is making his 12th appearance and his 7th start this season for Akron.

-LAST TIME OUT: Tuesday night in Akron the Senators fell behind 4-0 after the first inning, rallied in the fifth, but fell 4-3 to the RubberDucks.
-The Senators scored three runs in the fifth inning on three walks, a hit batter and two groundouts.
-The offense managed just two singles.
-The RubberDucks retired 15 of the final 16 Senators batters.
+LAST TIME OUT: The Akron RubberDucks beat the Harrisburg Senators 6-3 Thursday night at Canal Park in Akron.
+The Senators took their first lead of the series, 1-0, in the second inning on a solo home run by Trey Lipscomb.
+Akron came right back and tallied three in the bottom of the second inning.
+Harrisburg closed to within a run in the fifth inning on back-to-back doubles, but they didn't get closer.
+Akron scored their final three in the sixth inning to take a 6-2 lead.

 UPCOMING DOCKET: After the series this week with Akron, the four-day mid-season MLB all-star break occurs.
 The minor leagues are off next Monday through Thursday.
 The Senators return to action in a three-game series at FNB Field on Friday, July 14 against the Richmond Flying Squirrels.